AnkushKhanna/spring-example/README.md

-# Just a simple spring application
+# Simple spring application for maintaining Transaction in memory

 ## Request